Jared Cook Player Prop Bets for NFL Week 18 | Los Angeles vs. Las Vegas 1/9/2022

 - Cook did not have a catch in last week's game against the Broncos.

-- Cook has hauled in six passes (12 targets) for 76 yards (25.3 per game) over his last three games.
+- Cook has caught six passes on 12 targets for 76 yards in his last three games, averaging 25.3 yards per game.

 Cook's Los Angeles Teammates